jhaip/programmable-space/README.md

 * `draw graphics {serializedGraphics} on 1013`
     * Subscribed to by #1999 which renders the graphics needed to be projection mapping on top of the #1013 program in the room.

+## Broker

+Main state:
+* List of active subscriptions
+* Fact Table - array of facts in memory

+Main loop:
+* Receive event.
+Event = (type, source, value)
+* type = PING -> Send blank notification messages to {source}
+* type = BATCH -> forward event to Batch Handler
+* type = SUBSCRIBE -> forward event to Subscribe Handler

+Notification Sender:
+* Owns the ZeroMQ DEALER socket
+* Keep cache of the last value send to a (source, subscription ID)
+* For all notifications (source, subscription ID, list of results)
+    * if (source, subscription ID) not in cache or if list of results is different than cached value:
+        * Send ZeroMQ message to {source}

+Batch Handler
+* For each event (source, value):
+    * JSON parse string value into list of claims and retracts
+    * For each claim or retract in list:
+        * Lock fact table
+        * Perform claim or retract
+        * Unlock fact table
+    * Forward list of claims and retracts to all subscriber workers

+Subscribe Handler
+* For each subscription request event (source, value):
+    * JSON parse string value into (subscription ID, query (list of facts))
+    * Claim subscription as a fact to the room (lock db, claim, unlock db)
+    * Add subscription to list of active subscriptions
+    * Start new subscriber worker

+Subscriber worker
+* Make subscriber graph cache
+   * Based on query
+   * A node in the graph for each query part
+   * Node contains it's list of matching facts
+   * **TODO**: understand this more
+* Warm caches
+   * Reclaim all facts from the main fact table so the subscriber's graph cache are caught up
+* Listen for messages:
+    * "die" -> close self
+    * "batch" -> calculate new results.
+If they have changed, send a notification to the subscriber

+Fact Table / Database
+* Term = (Type string, Value string)
+* Fact = []Term
+* Database = map[serialized fact to string] -> Fact
+* Claim (fact):
+    * Database[serialized(fact)] = fact
+* Retract (query):
+    * if query has no variables or wildcards:
+        * For all facts in Database:
+            * if match(): delete from Database
+    * otherwise: delete from Database
+* match(): Datalog query match
+* Message format (program ID, subscription ID, rest of fact...)

+TODO:
+* How subscriptions die

 # Gallery

 - [Musical Posters](https://twitter.com/jhaip/status/1299815186493300740).
 2020-08-29